Monday 1st June 2020

 Skip to Section:

-Introduction to BGP Routing Security Part 1: BGP Peering with Quagga ┣━━ What is Quagga? ┣━━ Why Quagga? ┣━━ Key Terminology ┣━━ Installing Quagga ┣━━ Configuring VTY Access ┣━━ Binding the Source Address to the Loopback Interface ┣━━ Setting the Default Source Address for Routes ┣━━ Configuring BGP (IPv4) ┣━━ Configuring BGP (IPv6) ┣━━ Viewing BGP Peering Session Info and Routes ┗━━ Part 2 / Conclusion
+Introduction to BGP Routing and Security Part 1: BGP Peering with Quagga ┣━━ What is Quagga? ┣━━ Why Quagga? ┣━━ Key Terminology ┣━━ Installing Quagga ┣━━ Configuring VTY Access ┣━━ Binding the Source Address to the Loopback Interface ┣━━ Setting the Default Source Address for Routes ┣━━ Configuring BGP (IPv4) ┣━━ Configuring BGP (IPv6) ┣━━ Viewing BGP Peering Session Info and Routes ┗━━ Part 2 / Conclusion

 Quagga is a network routing software suite providing implementations of various routing protocols, including RIP, OSPF and BGP.
 It is a fork of the discontinued GNU Zebra project, and utilises a configuration syntax very similar to that of Cisco IOS.